 Nobody really likes going to a job interview, but unfortunately, it’s kind of necessary if you want a job.
 There are so many things to worry about already—how to dress, what kind of questions to ask, what to say about your previous job, and more.
 If you have a beard, another thing to worry about is whether you should wear a beard to an interview.

-Whether you should shave your beard before an interview depends on your confidence level with your beard.
+if you are wondering if shaving a beard really that important for an interview, the answer is it depends.
+As long as the beard is well trimmed and a clean-cut, it should be fine.
+It also depends on your confidence level with your beard.
 If you worry that your beard will hurt your chances in an interview, employers will notice your nervousness.
 Make sure your beard is trimmed for an interview and that your smile will be readily apparent.

 It would be nice if there was a simple yes or no answer, but life is not always that simple.
 Read on as we go over the pros and cons of shaving before an interview so that you make an informed decision.